ethan-church/ethan-church.github.io/imagemanipulation/README.md

 ## For Each New Project

-- make a copy of this template folder (can simply click the New Project button in the toolbar)
+- make a copy of this template folder
 - rename the folder to whatever you want your project to be called (your project will be at yourusername.github.io/projectname)
 - move the newly renamed template folder into your GitHub repository folder
-- add a link to your homepage (`index.html` in root directory) to this folder
 - edit `sketch.js` with your p5js code
 - commit your changes to GitHub (via the GitHub desktop app)
 - push your changes to the server